senatorpetelarson/Jquery-Resolution-Switch-Plugin/README.markdown

 Useage
 ----------

-The high-resolution version of the image needs to have the name of the low-resolution image followed by a suffix (_high is the default suffix) and then the file extension. (i.e. myprofilepic.jpg would have a high-res image named myprofilepic_high.jpg).
+The high-resolution version of the image needs to have the name of the low-resolution image followed by the suffix '_high' and then the file extension. (i.e. myprofilepic.jpg would have a high-res image named myprofilepic_high.jpg).

 Use a jQuery selector to apply the behavior to the images you want to load.
 For example, you could add a class name of "gallery-photo" to your images.
 Use the following to apply the behavior to your images: